-One drive down RAID 0, two drives down RAID 5 or 6, server or NAS down, either way you’ve got a serious problem that needs data recovery.
+One drive down RAID 0, two drives down RAID 5 or 6, server or NAS down, either way you’ve got a serious problem that needs professional raid data recovery attention.

 The best thing to do is shut everything down and avoid manufacturer support (this comes from experience).